shic/blog/_posts/2016-04-19-React-boilerplate.markdown

 Note:

-To usa Moment-timezone.
+To use Moment-timezone.
 You should modify moment-timezone lib:

 Add the following code to